rartino/ENVISIoN/README.md

 ENVISIoN is implemented using (a modified version of) the Inviwo visualization framework, developed at the Scientific Visualization Group at Linköping University (LiU).

+## Contributors

+Summer 2019 development was continued by Jesper Ericsson.

-The present version was developed during the spring term of 2019 by a project group consisting of: Linda Le, Abdullatif Ismail, Anton Hjert, Lloyd Kizito and Jesper Ericsson.
+Spring term 2019 ENVISIoN was developed by a project group consisting of: Linda Le, Abdullatif Ismail, Anton Hjert, Lloyd Kizito and Jesper Ericsson.
 Supervisor: Johan Jönsson; Requisitioner and co-supervisor: Rickard Armiento; Visualization expert: Peter Steneteg; and Course examiner: Per Sandström.

+Subsequent contributions have been made during the spring term of 2018 by Anders Rehult, Andreas Kempe, Marian Brännvall, and Viktor Bernholtz, as part of the same course.
+The title of the final report was: "Design och implementering av system för interaktiv visualisering av elektronstrukturdata".
+The project was supervised by Johan Jönsson (main supervisor) and Rickard Armiento (client and expert).
+The course examinator was Per Sandström.

 The initial version was developed as part of the course TFYA75: Applied Physics - Bachelor Project, given at Linköping University, Sweden (LiU) spring term 2017.
 The title of the final report was: "Design och implementing av en interakiv visualisering av elektronstrukturdata".
 Authors: Josef Adamsson, Robert Cranston, David Hartman, Denise Härnström, Fredrik Segerhammar.
 The project was supervised by Johan Jönsson (main supervisor), Rickard Armiento (expert and client), and Peter Steneteg (expert).
-The course examinator was Per Sandström.

-Subsequent contributions have been made during the spring term of 2018 by Anders Rehult, Andreas Kempe, Marian Brännvall, and Viktor Bernholtz, as part of the same course.
-The title of the final report was: "Design och implementering av system för interaktiv visualisering av elektronstrukturdata".
-The project was supervised by Johan Jönsson (main supervisor) and Rickard Armiento (client and expert).
 The course examinator was Per Sandström.

 ## Installing ENVISIoN from .deb package
 Download the packaged version from the [releases page](https://pages.github.com/).

 Install the deb package using your package manager.
 You should now be able to start ENVISIoN using `envision` and Inviwo using `inviwo` in your terminal.

 ## Installing ENVISIoN from source